Lost & Found Pets

 1. Contact your local and surrounding police departments to file a report.

-2. File a lost report with CVHS and other humane societies in your area.
-Tell us/them where your pet was lost and all important identifying characteristics including size, age, weight, color and any distinguishing markings.
-Click on the Lost and Found Pet Report for CVHS’ Lost and Found Report.
-Fax the completed report to (603) 749-3484.
+2. File a lost pet report with PMHS and other humane societies in your area.
+Tell us/them where your pet was lost and all important identifying characteristics including size, age, weight, color, and any distinguishing markings.
+Download the PMHS’ Lost Pet Report.
+Email the completed form with pictures of your lost pet to [email protected] or fax to (603) 749-3484.

-4. Visit CVHS and other local humane societies in your area.
+6. Visit PMHS and other local humane societies in your area.
 Bring a flyer to post and ask them to check their lost/found pet log.
 Act quickly, lost or stay dogs and cats are held for 7 days before being evaluated and made available for adoption.

 If you find a lost pet:

-Call CVHS at 603-749-5322 ext.107 for more information about where to bring a lost pet and, if necessary, to schedule an appointment for the animal to come to the shelter.
+Call PMHS at 603-749-5322 ext.107 for more information about where to bring a lost pet and, if necessary, to schedule an appointment for the animal to come to the shelter.